boliangz/dstc9/README.md

 ## Cite

-Please cite this paper if you find this repository is useful:
+Please cite this paper if you find this repository useful:
 ```
 coming soon
 ```

 ## Contact

-Feel free to
+Questions?
+Suggestions?
+Please use Github "Issues" panel or email [boliangzhang@didiglobal.com](mailto:boliangzhang@didiglobal.com).